Frequently Asked QuestionsI've never danced before. Can I come to these classes?

 Do I need to attend every week?

-You can come as often or as infrequently as suits your lifestyle.
+No. You can come as often or as infrequently as suits your lifestyle.
 Many people come to the same venue every week - others attend different venues every week so they get to dance with a variety of different people.
 Some people dance once a month - others come two, three or four nights per week!!!

 Once a week is O.K. but we recommend you try to attend twice a week in your first month so that you see some real results really fast!